QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 Luckily, Loom does this process for you, so you don't have to worry about that and can easily replace the mappings used in your mod for Mojang's oficial ones.

-There a few different formats to store mappings, and as of the time this article was written, we are developing a new one with a bunch of improvements.
+There are a few different formats to store mappings, and as of the time this article was written, we are developing a new one with a bunch of improvements.
 In our ecosystem, the most used format is [Tiny V2], which uses a single `.tiny` file to store mappings, and places fields and methods as "children" of their parent class.
 Another format we often use is the Enigma format, which uses a directory tree with a file for each top-level class, and organizes the entries in a tree-like structure, placing each field, method and class as a child of another class or a top level one.